danielharrell/does_music_move/does_music_move.md

 its place along it.
-And this projection allows us to move from note to note not simply *along* the circumference, through every note between, but now also *across* the circumference, guided by the one note inside it as a center of orientation.
+And this projection allows us to move from note to note not simply *along* the circumference, through every note between, but now *across* the circumference, guided by the one note inside it as a center of orientation.
 And this image so gives a geometric form to the complete sense made by the space in which music